SPA344H: The Spanish Sensorium

 Classen, Constance, et al. Aroma: the Cultural History of Smell.
 Routledge, 1994.

-An in-depth examination of the cultural significance of odors throughout Western history and also explores their importance in non-Western societies.
+An in-depth examination of the cultural significance of odours throughout Western history and also explores their importance in non-Western societies.
 It covers a wide range of topics, including the medieval concept of sanctity associated with certain smells, aromatherapies practices in South America, societal stereotypes surrounding gender and ethnicity based on scent in modern times, as well as the role of smell in postmodernity.
 Also available as an ebook.

 Drobnick, Jim, editor.
 The Smell Culture Reader.
 Berg, 2006.